-Separately, and distinct from a ‘wide’, a no ball is called if the ball pitches outside of the cut strip that has been prepared for play.
+Separately, and distinct from a ‘wide ball’, a no ball is called if the ball pitches outside of the cut strip that has been prepared for play.
 The batsman, while standing in his regular stance, would have no chance of hitting the ball and this would be declared an unfair delivery.

 This law was introduced after England’s Steven Finn had issues with breaking the wicket.
 South African captain Graeme Smith argued that this was distracting to the batsman and it was agreed that this should be classed as an illegal delivery.

-No Ball for Throwing
+7. No Ball for Throwing the Ball

 That level of flexibility is up to 15 degrees in the elbow joint which is extremely difficult to call in a live match.
 The umpire must, therefore, be completely certain that the bowler has gone beyond this point.
 If a bowler infringes in this way twice in a match, the fielding team’s captain should be consulted and the bowler would be removed from the attack for the rest of the innings.

-No Ball for Bowling Underarm
+8. No Ball for Underarm Bowling

-In ancient games of cricket, it was more prevalent for the ball to be delivered with an underarm action but these days the practise is outlawed.
+In ancient games of cricket, it was more prevalent for the ball to be delivered with underarm bowling but these days the practise is outlawed.
 This is another relatively new law that has been brought in to ensure fair play following an infamous incident in a one day international between Australia and New Zealand.
 With New Zealand needing a six to win, Australia’s Trevor Chappell was ordered to bowl underarm so that the Kiwis couldn’t clear the boundary.

-No Ball for Failing to Declare a Correct Bowling Action
+9. No Ball for Failing to Declare a Correct Bowling Action

-Before a bowler comes on to start his spell, the umpire will ask him or her for their intended method of delivery.
+Before a bowler comes on to start his spell, the umpire will ask him or her for their intended mode of delivery.
 He or she will either be left or right handed and they will deliver from Around or Over the wicket.
 Having declared this information, the umpire will then convey it to the batsman.

-No Ball for a Fielder Intercepting a Delivery
+10. No Ball for a Fielder Intercepting a Delivery

 A no ball can also be called if a fielder encroaches on the pitch, even if they don’t come into contact with the ball.
 In addition, the wicket keeper must not take the ball in front of the stumps unless the batsman has struck it or it has hit the batsman’s body.

-No Ball for Dangerous Bowling
+11. No Ball for Dangerous Bowling